 Her favorite place on the island was just a few blocks away.
 The park had a large area for Ranger to run and play.
-It was grassy and large pine trees filled the area.
+It was grassy and large pine trees filled the space.
 Next to the park was Crab Cove with its sandy beach.
 It also had a walking trail that she and Ranger always enjoyed.
-Well at least she used to anyway.
-As she made her way to the shore, the salty water from the San Francisco Bay lapped softly against the shore.
+Well, at least she used to anyway.
+As the lady made her way to the shore, the salty water from the San Francisco Bay lapped softly against the shore.
 She just wanted to slump in the sand and gaze at the view before her, but she knew Ranger would have none of that.

 “I’m fine,” Jenn lied to her friend.
 They both knew she was anything but fine, but for the moment, Merry allowed her friend this one fabrication.